-Washington State is unique in that it is the only state that requires competence in restorative procedures for initial licensure as a dental hygienist.
-Restorative services are part of the curriculum at all entry level dental hygiene programs in Washington State.
+Washington State is unique in that it is the only state that requires competence in restorative dental procedures for initial licensure as a dental hygienist.
+Restorative services are part of the curriculum at all

 Applicants for licensure in Washington State must pass a clinical restorative test offered by the Western Regional Examining Board

 The dental hygienist is the member of the oral health care team focused on preventing oral disease and identifying and treating oral disease while it is still manageable.